ministryofjustice/nvvs-devops/architecture-decision-record/004-use-aws-codepiplines-for-cicd.md

   ## Decision

 We have decided to use AWS CodeBuild and CodePipeline for [CI/CD](https://en.wikipedia.org/wiki/CI/CD)​.
-It’s a managed service from Amazon Web Services.
+It’s a fully managed service from Amazon Web Services and provides the following benefits.

 - Native integration with AWS cloud estate SDK and CDK.
 - Cross AWS account support